CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Transport-vehicles-stuck-on-boarding.md

 ## Symptom

-Users describe this issue as "forever boarding", and it mostly affects busses and trains:
+Users describe this issue as "forever boarding", and it mostly affects buses and trains:

 * Vehicle arrives at a stop and passengers begin to board, however the boarding phase never ends and the vehicle appears 'stuck' at the stop, often causing huge traffic jams.